 1) Warping - Program one key to "warp" the player to a set location, such as the center of the screen.

-examples:
+(EXAMPLE (update-player )

-update-player( ,) ) is .
+)

+(EXAMPLE (update-player )

-update-player(end ,) ) is .
+)

 2) Boundaries - Change update-player such that PLAYER cannot move off the top or bottom of the screen.